 It is important to always call a professional to make sure all of the water is out of your home.
 If the initial damage didn’t come from the flood itself, more damage will come of improper removal of water.

 How Should I Go About Water Damage Restoration?

 Mammoth Restoration is the most trusted name in emergency restoration services celebrating 15 successful years of business in northern Arizona.
-Whether you are in need of water damage restoration, pack out services, mold remediation services, carpet cleaning, biohazard cleanup, fire damage restoration, restoration and reconstruction, or trauma cleanup, give us a call at (928) 714-0003.
+Whether you are in need of flood damage restoration, water damage restoration, pack-out services, mold remediation services, carpet cleaning, biohazard cleanup, fire damage restoration, restoration and reconstruction, or trauma cleanup, give us a call at (928) 714-0003.

 Mammoth Restoration works with home and business owners, insurance companies, the State of Arizona, various law enforcement entities, and other licensed contractors